mangotree21/finalcapstone/README.md

 a little less.
-On the other side, by using some functions such as: pre-process, get_doc, analyze_sentiment this model becomes simple to use and can predict data very quickly
+On the other side, by using some functions such as: pre-process, get_doc, analyze_sentiment this model becomes simple to use and can predict data very quickly.

 Below are the screenshots of the project:
 ![viewing columns](https://github.com/mangotree21/finalcapstone/assets/152438509/5609e559-55f3-4744-9704-4a56a0446c13)